donutboyy/tictactAI/README.md

-# tictactAI
+# tictactAI tests

-tic tac toe AI implemented with minimax algorithm
+Checkout this branch to run tests